skeller88/SF-Food-Truck-Finder-Python/README.md

 - I didn't have that much experience with MongoDB and wanted to get more experience with it :).

 # Development
-Run `npm install` for dependencies, `npm start` to start the express server, and `mongod` to start the mongodb server.
+Run `npm install` for dependencies, `npm start` to start the express server, `mongod` to start the mongodb server, and `node bin/getAPIData` to populate the local database.

-To run the worker task, bin/getAPIData, in development, temporarily replace the hashbang at the top of the file with the path to your local node executable.
-Don't commit changes to the hashbang to your git history.
-This is not an ideal solution, but it works for now.

 # Next steps for app
 Test coverage of bin/getAPIData.